idstam/purge_old_files_ftp/README.md

 # purge_old_files_ftp

-Delete old files from FTP folder
+Delete old files from FTP folder.

+Trigger delete by count, number of days or accumulated size.